JRazor22/cid_master/README.md

 # cid_master

-Only use in educational purposes!!!
+Only for use in educational purposes!!!

 # General
 You can use this script to change SD Card cid number!